USAID Is Gone. Its Democratic Legacy Shouldn’t Be.

 July 1 marked the official end of USAID.
 Much attention, rightly so, has focused on the humanitarian cost—14 million projected deaths by 2030 due to cuts in global health and disaster relief, according to a recent Lancet article.
 A quieter casualty was USAID’s mission to promote “resilient, democratic societies”—a goal harder to measure than vaccine doses or trade growth, but just as vital.

-Those who heard last week's This American Life episode “Some Things We Don’t Do Anymore,” may recall Act Two’s profile of USAID’s HIV work in Eswatini.
+Those who heard the This American Life episode “Some Things We Don’t Do Anymore,” may recall Act Two’s profile of USAID’s HIV work in Eswatini.
 Life expectancy rebounded from 41 to 60 years and the number of deaths from AIDS went down by half.
 But the piece also raised concerns: Did USAID create a parallel health system that let government corruption go unchecked?

 This coverage was important—but frustrating for democracy specialists like me.
 Missing from the conversation was USAID’s long-standing work to strengthen transparency and accountability.
 In some of the world’s most corrupt countries, USAID democracy programs were watered down or absent due to earmarks, shifting priorities, or geopolitical tradeoffs.
 But in Europe & Eurasia, USAID had relatively consistent funding to strengthen rule of law, civil society, free and fair elections, and press freedom.
 During my time in the Bureau, I helped advocate for, design, and manage our media development efforts.
 Here's what I learned: